Aotearoa Astrotourism Academy

 • Notes for astro-tour guides

-• The lives of the stars : star formation, evolution and star death
+• The lives of stars: star formation, evolution and star death

 • Useful books, publications and software for night sky guides